flatland-association/flatland-rl/CONTRIBUTING.rst

     $ getting_started/getting_started.bat/.sh

     from Anaconda prompt.
-Only prerequisites: git and Anaconda.
+Only prerequisites: git and Miniconda-3 or Anaconda-3.

 4. Create a branch for local development::